 - Vertex Arbitrage Fund/Plus -

-In the second quarter the Vertex Arbitrage Fund and the Vertex Arbitrage Fund Plus returned 1.6% and 3.2%, respectively.
+The Vertex Arbitrage Fund (Class F) and the Vertex Arbitrage Fund Plus (Class F) were up 0.76% and 1.56% respectively in the third quarter.
 The funds were up each month and there were no deal breaks.

 Download the PDF here.